Our Founders & History

-In 1996, Dr. Marangu started in private practice in San Juan Capistrano, California where she continues to be dedicated to educating her patients in Age Management, Bio-Identical Hormone Replacement Therapy, wellness, nutrition, and cosmetic procedures.
+In 1996, Dr. Marangu started in private practice in San Juan Capistrano, California where she was dedicated to educating her patients in Age Management, Bio-Identical Hormone Replacement Therapy, wellness, nutrition, and cosmetic procedures.
 Dr. Marangu’s extensive education and subsequent cosmetic surgery practice piqued her interest in Age Management Medicine.
-Her expertise is not limited to medical procedures, but also the roles that nutrition and lifestyle play in the process.
+Her expertise was not limited to medical procedures, as it also included the roles that nutrition and lifestyle play in the process.
 In response to her patients’ needs for scientifically based skin care, Dr. Marangu founded MakenaWerks in 1999.
 She solicited the assistance of a leading dermatologist to devise skin care formulations that are the latest in cosmeceutical products.

 A well-known philanthropist, Dr. Marangu was president and cofounder, along with famed anthropologist, Dr. Richard Leakey, of SADIA, an organization dedicated to addressing the needs of children dying each day from untreated surgical conditions such as appendicitis, burns, and traumatic injury caused by the overwhelming void of neurosurgeons, pediatric and plastic surgeons in Sub-Saharan Africa.
 Dr. Marangu is credited with having achieved the impossible for African children by her gathering together physicians and laypersons to give surgical training and on-site care.